-\Students intending to transfer to UNBC's Social Work programme must select electives as follows.
+Students intending to transfer to UNBC's Social Work programme must select electives as follows.
 Note that 1, 2, and 3 are mandatory.
+Pre-UNBC diploma students must have a total of 15 university credit courses, not counting SSWK 151 and 171.

-- 1. SOC 220 or WMST 101
+- 1. SOC 220 or WMST 101or WMST 102

 - 2. SOC 204 or both\ FNST 100 and 101

 - 3. One of ENGL 101 or 104 or 107

-- An additional four electives are needed and may be chosen from MATH 104, PHIL 101, HIST 211, or any additional English, sociology, or psychology courses, based on availability of seats.
+- 4. An additional four electives are needed and may be chosen from MATH 104, PHIL 101, HIST 211.
+Students intending to apply to UNBC's Social Work programme should consult the UNBC Calendar and/or the UNBC Registrar's office for entry requirement the year they are applying to UNBC.
+Effective September 2006, the CNC programme has been informed that students will require a minimum of 15 university transfer courses to be eligible for application to the UNBC BSW programme.